 Cold brew has become popular across the world over the last decade.
 From Houston to Hanoi and Berlin to Buenos Aires, cold brew is the talk of the town.
 So, what is a cold brew?
 And, how is cold brew different from iced coffee?

 Iced coffee, in its most basic form, is brewed hot coffee poured over ice.
 This is the most common and popular preparation.
 On the other hand, cold brew uses neither hot water nor brewed hot coffee.
-It is an entirely cold preparation where coffee beans are steeped in cold water anywhere from overnight to two days.
+It is an entirely cold preparation where coarsely ground coffee is steeped in cold water anywhere from overnight to two days.

-This coffee concoction can have twice as much caffeine as regular iced coffee.
+This coffee concoction can have twice as much caffeine as regular iced coffee due to the long steep time.
+Additionally, if robusta coffee is used, the resulting cold brew will have a very high amount of caffeine compared to standard cups of brewed coffee.
 Water or milk is added to this coffee concoction to make a cold brew.
 Cold brew is also much smoother than regular iced coffee as hot water extraction releases compounds faster and more intensely.
 As a result, cold brew also tends to have more full-bodied flavor than iced coffee.

 How to make the perfect iced coffee